Andover-Robotics/software-docs/docs/teleop/ftc-match-structure.md

 ---
-description: What happens on competition day?
+summary: What happens on competition day?
 ---

 # FTC Match Structure